-It offers the newest 8.0 Oreo operating system along with 5g WiFi capability.
+It offers the 8.0 Oreo operating system along with 5g WiFi capability.
 Being that 5G WiFi capability is just now being offered by some internet service providers, it is ahead of the game, so to speak, and will be able to take advantage of faster internet speeds after 4g tablets have become obsolete.

 The stylish case has a fire-red, cracked-glass design, which provides just the right mix of awesome without seeming gaudy or ostentatious.